-A grade of "Pass (P)" or "Not Pass (NP)" is assigned for all 001-099 level courses and labs.
-Courses at the 001-099 level and labs do not bear college credit hours and may only be graded as "P/NP".
-In these classes only, a "D" average on class work and attendance may be given a passing grade.
-Students will have two attempts to pass an 001-099 level course.
-Students who are unable to pass an 001-099 level courses on the second attempt, may register for the same class a third time only with the permission of an instructor and the approval of either the relevant department chair or the Academic Dean.
+A grade of "Pass (P)" or "Not Pass (NP)" is assigned for all 001-099 level courses and labs, and for internships.
+Courses at the 001-099 level and labs do not award college credit hours.
+In 001-099 classes and labs, performance equivalent to a D average on class work and attendance may be given a passing grade.
+Students will have two attempts to pass these courses.
+Students who are unable to pass on the second attempt may register for the same class a third time only with the permission of an instructor and the approval of either the relevant department chair or the Academic Dean.